-Clivias are wonderful, almost unkillable plants, which brighten the garden during late winter and early spring.
+Clivias are wonderful, almost unkillable plants, which brighten the garden design during late winter and early spring.
 With clusters of vibrant yellow throated, orange or salmon trumpet flowers, they are held on stalks above a clump of dark green strap-like leaves.
-Planted in groups en masse, in a shady position beneath a tree or on the shaded side of the house, they are well used for their year round lush green foliage.
+Planted in groups en masse, in a shady position beneath a tree or on the shaded side of the house, they are well used in landscape design for their year round lush green foliage.

 The Clivia is named after Lady Charlotte Clive who was the Duchess of Northumberland.
 The duchess was also the granddaughter of Robert Clive, also known as Clive from India – they were a plant loving family.
 Lady Charlotte Clive was the first to grow and flower, the first Clivia in England.